What's on offer?

-- Pettifer’s Chronicle: short story tour for school groups
+- Pettifer’s Adventures: short story tour for school groups

 - Join Pte.
 Arthur Pettifer MM on a mission in Talbot House.
 Arthur, a legendary scrounger, was employed at the House during the Great War and gives you a first hand snappy account of his adventures.

 - Duration of your tour: 30 min.
 Ideally we recommend you add on another 30 to 60 min. to explore the site or have a cup of tea.

 - Practical: 50 people max.
 Cost: € 40